Last Update on 10/06/2024

 (c) Has paid to the Advocates Pension Fund all amounts due by him.

-Notably, the lawyers have not been deleted from the Registry of Advocates neither are pending a case before the Disciplinary Board, at the time of applying for the lawyer’s company incorporation.
+Notably, the lawyers have not been deleted from the Register of Advocates at the time of applying for the lawyer’s company incorporation.

 The application form for the approval of the incorporation of a lawyers’ company must be submitted directly to the competent authority: